BoredPotatoDev/Platformer_Project/README.md

 note: if the thing is completed put a "-DONE!" at the end.
 example:
-1. Plauer - Robot -DONE!
+1. Player - Robot -DONE!

 #CHARACTERS:
 1. Player - Robot